SilverHairOrTwo/silverhairortwo.github.io/src/pages/posts/part-1-building-a-distro-from-scratch.md

 The plan is to write the package manager in Python, meaning it is paramount that `python` and `python-yaml` be among the libraries we first package (in addition to `coreutils`, `gcc` and `glibc`).

+### Conclusion

+I will end this article here, due to some other tasks that await me.
+As must be evident (and I cannot reiterate this enough), there certainly is a **lot** to be undertaken if I am to have any hope of nearing completion.

+However, I would appreciate any support or assistance, especially as I progress onto packaging every program and library that is to be packaged; the question of maintenance (and the bus factor) also bothers me, given the sheer number of packages.

+You can reach out to me via email, Mastodon or Reddit (in that order of preference), as listed on my [homepage](/).